rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 Packages that fall under A and B will have a `.plus` added to their version tag.
 These are not tested nor available in the upstream product.

 Packages that fall under C and D are rare, but will occasionally happen from time to time.

+### Notes on: Security

+This repository allows the Rocky Linux project to provide urgent security updates in situations where a critical vulnerability exists, public exploitation is available, and upstream Enterprise Linux releases may not yet be available.

+The security repository is intended to provide hot-fixes as a temporary solution for urgent circumstances involving critical security exposure and immediate risk mitigation.
+Versioning of these packages is designed such that the official upstream packages will always update our hot-fixes.
+It is not a replacement for the normal Rocky Linux release process and should not be interpreted as a broader change in our commitment to upstream Enterprise Linux compatibility.

 ### Notes on: Devel